Landscape Management Process - the Big Picture

 Main Steps in Planning and Implementing Landscape Changes

 In this example, the company is evolving its landscape from a pure on-premise set-up to a hybrid landscape.
-New options offered are identified by mapping required functions to new offerings; the plan for changes is created and implemented:
+New options offered are identified by mapping required functions to new offerings; the plan for changes is created and implemented.

 Figure 3: The functional view on planning changes - where tasks overlap, coordination is highly recommended and supported by the tools.